Between Markov and restriction. Two more monads on categories for relations: Looking at Kleisli categories

 We now restate the key property for weakly affine monads (see~\cite[Proposition~3.6]{FritzGPT23}).

 \begin{proposition} Let $\mC$ be a cartesian monoidal category and $T$ a symmetric monoidal monad on $\mC$.
 Then $T$ is weakly affine if and only if $\mC_T$ is weakly Markov. \end{proposition}

-However, in the framework of domain categories that we introduced in this paper we can be much more nuanced and actually \emph{decompose} affine monads.
+However, in the framework of domain categories we can be much more nuanced and actually \emph{decompose} affine monads.

 \begin{proposition} Let $\mC$ and ${\mD}$ be GSM categories and $\freccia{\mC}{F}{\mD}$ a lax symmetric monoidal functor.
-If ${\mD}$ is a Markov category then $F$ is affine if and only it is weakly affine and unital domain preserving. \end{proposition} \begin{proof} The proof relies on the well-known fact that a group in which every element is idempotent is the trivial group.
-We give a string diagrammatic argument.
-The assumption of weakly Markov and unital domain imply that for the monoid $F(I)$ it holds that for the multiplication $m= \psi_{I,I};F(\rho_I^{-1})$ and the inverse arrow $\iota$ from the group structure we have
+If ${\mD}$ is a Markov category then $F$ is affine if and only if it is weakly affine and unital domain preserving. \end{proposition}